humdrum-tools/vhv-documentation/filter/fb/index.md

 ## Negative intervals ##

 By default `fb` will ignore intervals if they are below the pitch of the base track.
-You can change this behaviour by adding an option `-m` (`--negative`).
+You can change this behavior by adding an option `-m` (`--negative`).
 This is especially interesting in combination with the option `-i`, for example in renaissance music, when there is a voice exchange.